CAPTURACERTA/YorN_checklist/README.md

-# relationship_checklist
+# Yes or No Automatic Checklist
-An automatic checklist to know weather you're prepared to engage into a relationship or not.
+An automatic checklist.